Skip to Content

 Do you have an old wooden wheelbarrow from your grandmother’s yard?
 Turn it into a wheelbarrow planter.
 Fill it with flowers and place it in the garden bed.

 Or how about a relative’s old wooden chair?
-Take out the seat and make it into a planter and paint it a color to match.
+Take out the seat, make it into a planter, and paint it a color to match.

 Repaint a favorite garden planter.
-A few nostalgic items here and there in a cottage garden adds a homey look to it.
+A few nostalgic items here and there in a cottage garden add a homey look to it.

 nostalgic items add appeal to a garden bed